German rocket team’s last member dies at 104

 HUNTSVILLE, Ala. — Sources close to the rocket team say Georg von Tiesenhausen died at his home in Huntsville June 3, that’s according to AL.com.
-He was apart of Dr. Wernher von Braun’s moon rocket team and created the original concept for the lunar rover.
+He was a part of Dr. Wernher von Braun’s moon rocket team and created the original concept for the lunar rover.

 Tiesenhausen was cited as a legend in the rocket industry, according to our news partner.
 Among gaining a lifetime achievement award, from the U.S. Space and Rocket Center in Huntsville, he invested in the programs camp initiative by teaching Space Campers after his retirement.